Kimskogfelter/Recipe-site/README.md

 - I tested the website in Chrome, Firefox and Edge browser to see that all pages loaded and that every link, button, form, image and navigation menu was working
 - The site is also responsive which I tested in google chromes devtools by selecting different screensizes and test each function
 - I tested that all text is easy to read and to understand
-- The code got valified through both CSS and HTML validators
+- The HTML and CSS got valified through both CSS and HTML validators
+- The Python is valified through PEP8 ?!?!?
+- The Javascript is valified through ...
+- I tested all the code through the whole webpage though these stages:
+  -

 #### BUGS

-- when I first deployed this project the images and css code didnt work. the solution was to correct all the pathways to relative ones insted of absolute.
+- No bugs found

 #### LIGHTHOUSE